 The Nebraska Wheat Board supports research and breeding programs with the University of Nebraska-Lincoln and USDA ARS in an effort to improve agronomic performance of varieties for producers, and end-use quality characteristics for millers, bakers and consumers.
 Different varieties of wheat have different characteristics that make them more suitable to some growing regions of the state over others.
 NWB encourages producers to consider using Certified Seed and to examine the different sources of data available to them when making decisions on which varieties to plant.

-For information on current varieties available and their respective characteristics and performances in trails, the following materials are available to producers:
+For information on current varieties available and their respective characteristics and performances in trials, the following materials are available to producers:

-- 2018-2019 Nebraska Crop Improvement Association Seed Guide including descriptions of all certified seed varieties (public and private) and where respective varieties can be purchased.
+- 2019 – 2020 Nebraska Crop Improvement Seed Guide including descriptions of all certified seed varieties (public and private) and where respective varieties can be purchased.

-- Wheat, Triticale and Barley product brochure 2018 includes feature analysis (disease ratings, winter hardiness, straw strength, etc.) and descriptions of all UNL varieties for wheat, triticale and barley.
+- 2020 small grains catalog includes feature analysis (disease ratings, winter hardiness, straw strength, etc.) and descriptions of all UNL varieties for wheat, triticale and barley.

 Nebraska Wheat has been keeping track of state varieties since 1955.
 Below you will find all Nebraska Crop Variety Reports published over the years:

 - Surveys 2010-2019